Why do I love blogging for food & coffee in Zurich?

 - Best French press brewing guide

 - If you like a more professional machine: go for a moccamaster, it’s about 250 CHF.
 This works all automatic but needs a bit of knowledge.
 This brand is used at Bros Beans & Beats.
+A valuable website to find your ideal espresso coffee machine is available here.

 - Grind your beans with a manual grinder!
 You smell an explosion of flavours when you grind the beans.
 There are two manual grinders I suggest, the commandante C40 nitro blade it is not only fancy in the look but works fantastic or the Hario Mill bit cheaper but good.
 Both are burr grinders, so they’ll produce a nice, consistent grind, and they’re relatively compact.